 Upon flowering, two ramets per genet were randomly assigned to the control conditions (25°C day/25°C night; 14hr/10hr) and the other two to the heat treatment conditions (32°C day/25°C night; 14hr/10hr).
 By necessity, these were in different chambers (control: Conviron PGC-FLEX; heat treatment: Conviron E7/2).
 Plants were watered daily.
 Subsequent flowers and fruits developed at either elevated temperatures (32°C) or control temperatures (25°C).

-Pre-Pollination Phase
+Pre-Pollination Phase Variables

 The first three hermaphroditic flowers (Solanum carolinense is andromonecious) per plant that developed in the respective treatments were collected in ethanol and used for flower morphology measurements, ovule counts, and pollen size measurements.
 Floral morphology traits (length of the style, stigma, and one anther) were measured under a dissecting scope.
 The number of ovules in each ovary was counted following a modified staining protocol adapted from Diaz and Macnair (1999).
 Pollen diameters of approximately 100 grains were measured with the use of a microscope (Axio Scope A.1 Carl Zeiss, Germany) at 400x total magnification and the circle diameter measurement tool on the Zen 3.1 software.

-Post-Pollination Phase
+Post-Pollination Phase Variables

 We pollinated three additional flowers and collected the pollen of one more flower to measure subsequent female and male reproductive traits.
 Mature flowers were pollinated with a mix of pollen from 2 to 5 flowers, represented by northern and southern plants, that developed in the control conditions.
 Pollinations were accomplished by applying a mixture of pollen on the stigma with a dissection probe.
 Each pollinated flower was labelled with a jewelry tag.
 Once flowers were pollinated, the plant remained in their respective treatments for one week before we moved them into a greenhouse for the remainder of fruit maturation (Average Daily Temperatures 25.1°C day / 21.3°C night).
 Once fruits were at least one month old, they were harvested.
 We measured fruit set (number of fruits produced / three flowers pollinated) and the seed set (number of viable seeds, aborted seeds, and unfertilized ovules per fruit).
 The number of viable seeds, aborted seeds, and unfertilized ovules were counted under a dissecting scope.

-In-vitro pollen germination at 40°C was used as a proxy for male reproductive success in high temperatures, selected based on results from Experiment 2.
+In-vitro pollen germination at 40°C was used as a proxy for male reproductive success in high temperatures.
 Pollen germination at extreme temperatures was measured following a protocol from Reddy and Kakani (2007).
 Pollen from each plant was dispersed over a petri dish containing 3% Bacto-Agar based growth medium (sucrose, Ca(NO3)2, MgSO4, KNO3, H3BO3) and incubated at 40°C for 16 hours.
 Four pictures of each plate were taken using a compound microscope (Leica DM500 microscope, Leica ICC50 HD camera) and the LAS EZ 2.1.0 software.
 We measured pollen germination (Germ) for each plate by counting the number of pollen grains per image that had produced pollen tubes and dividing that by the total number of pollen grains observed.

 Experiment 2: Life-stage specific responses to extreme temperature